 Target scenarios cover two 3GPP access networks belonging to the same PLMN, or between two different PLMNs, or between one PLMN and one PLMN-integrated NPN, over same or different RAT, which can use terrestrial and/or satellite access (including the case of two different satellite orbits).
-Scenarios may also include traffic steering and/or switching across LTE/EPC and NR/5GC, with anchoring in 5GC.
+Scenarios may also include traffic steering and/or switching across E-UTRA/EPC and NR/5GC, with anchoring in 5GC.

 Traffic policies are intended to be in full control of the home network operator.